tempoCollaboration/OQuPy/README.md

 - the dynamics of a strongly coupled bosonic environment [6].
 - the dynamics of a quantum system coupled to multiple non-Markovian environments [7].
 - the dynamics of a chain of non-Markovian open quantum systems [8].
+- the dynamics of an open many-body system with one-to-all light-matter coupling [9].

 Up to versions 0.1.x this package was called *TimeEvolvingMPO*.